-This Corporation is organized pursuant to Chapter 33 of Title 33
+This Corporation is organized pursuant to Chapter 33 of

-of the Connecticut General Statutes as a non-stock, non-profit
+Title 33 of the Connecticut General Statutes as a non-stock, non-profit

 corporation.
-This Corporation does not contemplate pecuniary gain
+This Corporation does not contemplate pecuniary gain or profit to

 ARTICLE IV: Fiscal Year

-The fiscal year of the Corporation shall commence on the first day
+The fiscal year of the Corporation shall commence on the

-of January and end on the 31st day of December.
+first day of January and end on the 31st day of December.

 ARTICLE V: Membership and Dues